medialab/scholarScape/README.rst

 The latest version of scholarScape is always available at `github <http://github.com/medialab/scholarScape/>`_.
 To clone the repository ::

     git clone https://github.com/medialab/scholarScape.git

+You can put scholarScape anywhere you want but if you want to follow the Linux filesystem hierarchy (explained `here <http://serverfault.com/questions/96416/should-i-install-linux-applications-in-var-or-opt>`, you might want to put it in /usr/local/scholarScape/.

 Setup Mongodb
 -------------